assembly - GDB expressions -

 https://sourceware.org/binutils/docs/as/i386_002dmemory.html#i386_002dmemory

-an intel syntax indirect memory reference of form section:[base + index*scale + disp] translated at&t syntax section:disp(base, index, scale)
+an intel syntax indirect memory reference of form section:[base + index*scale + disp] translated at&t syntax section:disp(base, index, scale) in other words:

 you derive pointer (compute address) rax, scale = 8